friedelwolff/fmmap/README.rst

 library.
 The performance characteristics therefore are platform and version dependent.
 Recent versions of glibc is known to be very good.
 Some characteristics of your data can also influence performance.
-The performance of fmmap should be better than the built-in mmap module on in most cases
+The performance of fmmap should be better than the built-in mmap module in most cases

 The code of fmmap currently assumes that your platform has an ``madvise(2)`` implementation and has the header file <sys/mman.h>.